 We have nearly 300 acres devoted to pheasant food plots.
 These vast swaths of acreage encourage pheasants to make their homes near our Lodge and also help to retain our pheasant population during hunting season.

-Pheasant food plots can be planted with strip plantings of corn, millet, oats, buckwheat, or soybeans.
-Weed seeds such as thistle grasses, sumac, nightshade, burdock, and rag week are heavy seeders.
-All the wild berries and tame berry varieties are great attractants as well as beans, sunflowers, clovers, sorghums and dandelions.
-The food plots that can be planted for the different sub-species of pheasant will depend upon your locale and what will easily grow.
-Pheasants in the US prefer a habitat of woodlands, farmland, scrub and wetlands.
+Pheasant food plots can be planted with strips of corn, millet, oats, buckwheat, or soybeans.
+Weed seeds like thistle grasses, sumac, nightshade, burdock, and ragweed are also excellent choices as they are heavy seeders.
+Pheasants also enjoy both wild and tame berry varieties as well as beans, sunflowers, clover, sorghum, and dandelions.
+Typically, food plots are planted specifically for the subspecies of pheasant that inhabits each area.

-The Conservation Reserve Program (CRP) not only has strong potential benefit to wildlife, but also reduces soil erosion and improves air and water quality.
-For example, field windbreaks can reduce wind erosion and improve air quality.
-Filter strips can improve water quality.
-These same practices benefit wildlife by providing increased wildlife habitat.
-Other CRP practices focus directly on benefits to wildlife by planting wildlife food plots, restoring native vegetation and wetlands, etc. The Department of Agriculture has found a 22% increase in ring-necked pheasant counts for every increase of 788 acres of CRP herbaceous vegetation.
+The CRP is focused directly on conserving wildlife too, a goal that it promotes by encouraging the planting of wildlife food plots, restoring native vegetation and wetlands, and more.
+And these actions work!
+The Department of Agriculture has found a 22% increase in ring-necked pheasant counts for every increase of 788 acres of CRP herbaceous vegetation.

 We are proud to take part in CRP initiatives that support our wild pheasant population.
 On our CRP land, we have a mixture of switchgrass, alfalfa, and western wheatgrass.
 This combination provides exceptional habitat for our birds, and we have been rewarded for these efforts with high hatch rates in the spring and strong, colorful roosters come fall.